-French grammar tip: Understanding ‘Venir de’ for Recent Past
+French grammar tip: Using ‘À propos de’ for Topics

 All the news and tips about French learning and also the updates of the most complete platform: FRENCH4ME.NET

-‘Venir de’ is used to express an action that has just occurred, similar to ‘just’ in English.
-For example, ‘Je viens de finir mes devoirs’ means ‘I just finished my…
+‘Devoir’ is a verb used to express obligation or necessity, similar to ‘must’ or ‘have to’ in English.
+For example, ‘Je dois faire mes devoirs’ means ‘I must do my…

 ‘En fait’ is a phrase used in French to mean ‘in fact’ or ‘actually’.
 It is used to correct or clarify a statement.
 For example, ‘En fait, je ne peux…